 The City’s Community Development Division in the Planning and Zoning Department administers the CDBG program.
-The City's Housing and Community Development Committee has oversight responsibility for the CDBG program and the use of CDBG funds.
-Each year, the Committee recommends the funding to the City Council, which approves all CDBG-funded projects.
-The approved projects then become the basis for the annual CDBG Action Plan.
+The City Affordable Housing and Community Equity Development Commission has oversight responsibility for the CDBG program and the use of CDBG funds.
+The Commission recommends the funding to the City Council, which approves all CDBG-funded projects.
+The approved projects then become the basis for the CDBG Action Plan.

 - Arundel Lodge, Inc.